roman-milk/roman-milk.github.io/wifes-journey.md

+===

- ****** A Wife's Submissive Journey Ch.
-02 ****** bydawn1958© The twins knew what the other was thinking.
+The twins knew what the other was thinking.
 Emma swiftly rolled around Sue's shivering torso and cheerfully put her hands on the rosy cheeks.
 She raised Sue's head and stared into the tear-filled eyes.
 "You can stop crying, my love," she whispered.
 "Are you going to cum?
 Be a good little girl and cum for Mistress?"

  Susan gazed through tears and could barely focus on the blurry girl.
 Shivers of despair went up and down her spine when she noticed the twin held a big black dildo in her hand.
 Emma rubbed the rubber cock all over her flushed face before shoving the thick head into her mouth.
 "I'm going to give this to Ella... so she can use it."